-The City, in its 17th year, continues to experience economic and environmental growth, both population and business, however, COVID-19 crisis also led to dramatic swings in unemployment and the shutdown of businesses that have been a key to the cities revitalization clearly affecting household spending and retail sales.
-A Cares Act Grant provided through Miami-Dade County will allow rental and mortgage assistance for those affected.
-In FY 2021, we are optimistic that the city will get back to some form of normalcy.
+The City, in its 18th year, continues to experience economic and environmental growth, both population and business, however, COVID-19 crisis led to dramatic swings in unemployment and the shutdown of businesses that have been a key to the cities revitalization clearly affecting the economy.
+A Cares Act Grant provided through Miami-Dade County will allow medical, rental and mortgage assistance for those affected.
+In FY 2022, we are optimistic the City will almost be back to normalcy.